GLOBAL MARKETS-Christmas rally enters sixth day in Europe

 By Patrick Graham

-Greek shares fell almost 2 percent as investors looked nervously at a presidential election that may spark a snap election and eventually threaten Greece’s commitment to its international bailout.
+But Greek shares fell almost 2 percent as investors looked nervously at a presidential election that may spark a snap election and eventually threaten the country’s commitment to its international bailout.

-Shanghai shares also dropped the most in two weeks and a fall in prices of iron for construction - an indicator that property investment in China is weakening - spooked the Australian dollar.
+Shanghai shares also fell the most in two weeks as investors took some profit on infrastructure stocks and a fall in prices of iron for construction - an indicator that property investment in China is weakening - spooked the Australian dollar.

 “We are likely to see some impressive U.S. data on Tuesday.
 This would be the first time since 2003 we have seen two consecutive quarters of GDP growth above 4.0 percent,” analysts at BNP Paribas wrote in a note to clients.

-Britain’s FTSE 100 index rose 0.5 percent, Germany’s DAX index was up 0.2 percent and France’s CAC 40 was up 0.3 percent.
-U.S. stocks futures indicated that Wall Street was also set to open marginally higher.

 “Most investors have closed their books for the year.
-There’s not a lot of volume, and indexes are mostly in a neutral zone for now,” said Jean-Louis Cussac, head of the Paris firm Perceval Finance.
+There’s not a lot of volume, and indexes are mostly in a neutral zone for now,” said Jean-Louis Cussac, head of Paris-based firm Perceval Finance.

-Sterling dipped on the back of a shockingly large current account deficit and downward revisions of gross domestic product, while the dollar inched up to record another 8-1/2 month high against a basket of currencies.
+There was a brief blip lower for sterling on the back of a shockingly large current account deficit and downward revisions of gross domestic product.

+Olivier Blanchard, chief economist at the IMF, and Rabah Arezki, head of the commodities research team, talked up the impact of lower oil prices on economic growth forecasts in a blog on Monday.

+They estimated the boost to world growth would be between 0.3 and 0.7 percentage points above the Fund’s baseline forecast of 3.8 percent in 2015, with the gain to China ranging from 0.4 to 0.7 percentage points.

-Greek bond yields rose as the second round of parliamentary voting failed, as expected, to deliver a new president.
-Prime Minister Antonis Samaras’ secured more votes than in the first round for his candidate, Stavros Dimas, but he was still 12 short of the support he needs in the final round next week to make Dimas president and avoid an election.
+Greek bond yields rose before the second round of the presidential vote.
+There have been some positive signs, but local media calculate Prime Minister Antonis Samaras is still 11 votes short of the parliamentary support he needs in a final vote next week to elect a new president and avoid an election.

-“There’s a realisation that it’s going to be tough to get the votes,” said Michael Michaelides, a rates strategist at RBS.
+“Any number that’s coming closer to 180 would lead to higher expectations of a remaining chance for the current government staying in charge,” DZ Bank strategist Christian Lenk said.

+“But it’s like a poker game.
+MPs will not show their hand in the second round.”
+(Editing by Hugh Lawson)